TheCandidStartup/TheCandidStartup.github.io/_drafts/vaillant_arotherm_heat_pump.md

   * [Nordic Tec BA-115-100](https://nordictec-store.com/ba-115-serie-0115mplate-2-thread-/323-plate-heat-exchanger-nordic-ba-115-100-2-3400kw.html) plate heat exchanger
   * Rather than using water as heat store, use metal body of heat exchanger
   * More compact, much better energy transfer
+  * Two ESBE VTA 370/570 series thermostatic mixing valves, 20-55 degrees range, adjustment knob to select temperature from 1 to 6.
+  * One to reduce hot water from the heat exchanger to safe temperature
+  * Other plumbed in reverse to act as a diverting valve so that water flowing from the heat pump only goes into the heat exchanger when it's reached a suitable temperature.
   * Discount, free open energy monitoring and guarantee to replace with MiniStore if it didn't work for us

 * Install